Essential Hacks to Apply to Your Calendar and Task View

 Recurring tasks work great with:

-- Tasks repeating at the same time every day, week or month – if you need to finish the same task say every Wednesday, add a recurring task for it to automatically reappear to your task list every week.
+- Tasks repeating every day, week or month – if you need to finish the same task say every Wednesday, add a recurring task for it to automatically reappear to your task list each week.

 - Repeating tasks that you tend to forget – create high priority recurring tasks and add a deadline to be reminded of the task when the due date is getting near.